Best Data Entry Jobs From Home

 Clickworker is a crowdsourcing marketplace that connects registered workers with tasks in data entry, writing, research, and translating.
 These tasks are generally micro jobs, and pay is usually under a dollar per task completed.
 To register with Clickworker, you must complete a skills assessment.
 Jobs can be done from anywhere at any time.

 Quicktate and iDictate are partner transcription companies that provide transcription of voicemails and other audio content by hiring work-at-home transcribers.
 Quicktate accepts audio files under five minutes; iDictate accepts files over five minutes.
-Contractors are paid a $.0025 per word or 4 words for $0.01 at Quicktate; iDictate pays $.0050 per word or 2 words for $0.01 cent.
+Contractors are paid per word.
 A successful Quicktate transcriptionist may receive work from iDictate, which transcribes a wider range of documents.

 SigTrack crowdsources data entry workers to process voter registrations and petition signatures.
 Training is provided after your registration is approved.
 Payment is on a per-piece basis adjusted for accuracy and made through PayPal.
 Independent contractors do not need prior experience and must provide proof of legal residency in the United States.